mohanadhussein/mohanadhussein/README.md

 ### Hi there 👋
 I am Mohanad, a senior Molecular Biology & Genetics student at Istanbul Technical University (İTÜ)
-- 🔭 I’m currently working on the Genetics of Zygodactyly (ZD1)
+- 🔭 Currently working on the Genetics of Zygodactyly (ZD1)
 - 🌱 Trying to save the planet using shinyR
 - 🤖 I have OCD when it comes to Genomics data analysis
 - 🤔 Are you brilliant at Genetic Linkage Analysis? drop me a message!